 For that reason, it's very important that members entitled to a dual dues refund ensure that ONA's Dues and Membership Team has their current name, personal email and address on file.
-In fact, it's a best practice for all members to let us know of any address or name changes at ona.org/update.
+In fact, it's a best practice for all members to let us know of any address or name changes through our member portal Access ONA at ona.org/access.